-In January 2022, the Company and Paragon Therapeutics, Inc. ("Paragon") entered into an antibody and discovery option agreement (the "Paragon Agreement") under which the Company and Paragon will cooperate to develop one or more proteins or antibodies.
-Under the terms of the Paragon Agreement, Paragon will perform certain development activities in accordance with an agreed upon research plan, and the Company will pay Paragon agreed upon development fees in exchange for Paragon's commitment of the necessary personnel and resources to perform these activities.
-The Paragon Agreement stipulates a final deliverable to the Company comprising of a report summarizing the experiments and processes performed under the research plan (the "Final Deliverable").
+In January 2022, the Company and Paragon Therapeutics, Inc. ("Paragon") entered into an antibody and discovery option agreement (the "Paragon Research Agreement") under which the Company and Paragon will cooperate to develop one or more proteins or antibodies.
+Under the terms of the Paragon Research Agreement, Paragon will perform certain development activities in accordance with an agreed upon research plan, and the Company will pay Paragon agreed upon development fees in exchange for Paragon's commitment of the necessary personnel and resources to perform these activities.
+The Paragon Research Agreement stipulates a final deliverable to the Company comprising of a report summarizing the experiments and processes performed under the research plan (the "Final Deliverable").

 Additionally, Paragon agreed to grant the Company an option for an exclusive license to all of Paragon's right, title and interest in and to certain antibody technology and the Final Deliverable, and a non-exclusive license to certain background intellectual property owned by Paragon solely to research, develop, make, use, sell, offer for sale and import of the licensed intellectual property and resulting products worldwide (each, an "Option" and together, the "Options").
-Paragon also granted to the Company a limited, exclusive, royalty-free license, without the right to sublicense, to certain antibody technology and the Final Deliverable, and a non-exclusive, royaltyfree license without the right to sublicense, under certain background intellectual property owned by Paragon, solely to evaluate the antibody technology and Option and for the purpose of allowing the Company to determine whether to exercise the Option with respect to certain programs.
+Paragon also granted to the Company a limited, exclusive, royalty-free license, without the right to sublicense, to certain antibody technology and the Final Deliverable, and a non-exclusive, royalty-free license without the right to sublicense, under certain background intellectual property owned by Paragon, solely to evaluate the antibody technology and Option and for the purpose of allowing the Company to determine whether to exercise the Option with respect to certain programs.
 The Company may, at its sole discretion, exercise the Option with respect to specified programs ("Programs") at any time until the date that is 90 days after the Company's receipt of the Final Deliverable the applicable program, or such longer period as agreed upon by the parties ("Option Period") by delivering written notice of such exercise to Paragon.
 If the Company fails to exercise an Option prior to expiration of the applicable Option Period, such Option for such Programs will terminate.
-In consideration for Paragon's grant of the Options to the Company, the Company paid to Paragon a non-refundable, non-creditable one-time fee of \$2.5 million, which was recorded as research and development expense during the three months ended March 31, 2022.
-In December 2022, the Company and Paragon entered into a first amendment to the Paragon Agreement, under which the Company obtained an additional limited license for the purpose of conducting certain activities.
-In consideration for the rights and licenses obtained under the first amendment, Viridian paid Paragon a non-refundable fee of \$2.3 million (the "First Amendment Payment"), which was recorded as research and development expense during the three months ended December 31, 2022.
+In consideration for Paragon's grant of the Options to the Company, the Company paid to Paragon a non-refundable, non-creditable one-time fee of \$ 2.5 million, which was recorded as research and development expense during the three months ended March 31, 2022.
+In December 2022, the Company and Paragon entered into a first amendment to the Paragon Research Agreement, under which the Company obtained an additional limited license for the purpose of conducting certain activities.
+In consideration for the rights and licenses obtained under the first amendment, Viridian paid Paragon a non-refundable fee of

+\$ 2.3 million (the "First Amendment Payment"), which was recorded as research and development expense during the three months ended December 31, 2022.
 The non-refundable upfront fee and the First Amendment Payment are separate from any development costs or cost advance paid or owing with respect to the specified program.

-In October 2023, the Company entered into a License Agreement with Paragon (the "Paragon License Agreement") as a result of exercising its Option under the Paragon Agreement to obtain exclusive licenses to develop, manufacture and commercialize certain antibodies, proteins and associated products.
-In connection with the execution of the Paragon License Agreement, the Company made an initial payment of \$5.3 million, which was recorded as research and development expense during the three months ended December 31, 2023.
-In consideration for rights granted by Paragon, the Company is obligated to make certain future development milestone payments of up to \$16.0 million on a program-by-program basis upon the achievement of specified clinical and regulatory milestones.
-Additionally, if the Company successfully commercializes any product candidate subject to the Paragon License Agreement, it is responsible for royalty payments equal to a percentage in the mid-single digits of net sales.
+In October 2023, the Company entered into a License Agreement with Paragon (the "Paragon License Agreement") as a result of exercising its Option under the Paragon Research Agreement to obtain exclusive licenses to develop, manufacture and commercialize certain antibodies, proteins and associated products.
+In connection with the execution of the Paragon License Agreement, the Company made an initial payment of \$ 5.3 million, which was recorded as research and development expense during the three months ended December 31, 2023.
+As further described below, the Paragon License Agreement was amended and restated by the Amended and Restated License Agreement with Paragon in September 2024.